 Finally, the output is steel which is the basic material needed in every other industry.

 The textile industry is one of the oldest industries in the world which was revolutionized during British rule in India.
-There are very few demanded fibres such as Muslins from Dhaka Chintzes and Calicos, Gold wrought cotton from Surat, Burhanpur, and Vadodara.
+There are very few demanded fibers such as Muslins from Dhaka Chintzes and Calicos, Gold wrought cotton from Surat, Burhanpur, and Vadodara.

 Classification of Agro-Based Industries